COSC491-group3/group-cook-app/README.md

     * customer sign up: name, age, email, phone number, address
-    * chef: name, age, email, phone number, place of business, create their menu [X] A Map feature that allows users to see their location
+    * chef: name, age, email, phone number, place of business, create their menu [X] A Map feature that allows users to see their location [X] User can click marker which takes them to the chef's page
 * User can view different chefs and what their menu offers
 * User can select their favorite chefs
 * User can order food, select and deselect items, create a payment method